causeyc/csds438_sorting/README.md

-# csds438_sorting
+# CSDS 438 Final Project - Group #1
-CSDS 438 HPC Final Project
+In our CSDS 438 HPC final project we measure the effect of adding more processing resources to commonly implemented sorting algorithms.

 ## Reproduction of Results